 Things I liked about Visual Studio Code:

 This is probably the best feature of VCode.
 With the extension published by third-party developers, you can convert your VSCode into a powerful IDE.
 The extensions enable you to manage the database, autocomplete complex syntax of widely-used programming language, debug the code, minify the files, etc. 90% + extensions on the VSCode marketplace are open source.
-Once you install an extension, you might be asked you to reload the application.
+Once you install an extension, you might be asked to reload the application.
 Don’t worry!
 VSC will save your work before reloading itself.

 Note: Whether it’s java, PHP, Perl, Python, NodeJS, or any other language, the primary features of VS Code are the same.
 Secondary features are added when you install an extension.
+You may have to install more than 1 extension for a language you’ll use to build applications.

 Instead of providing its own command-line interface, VSCode displays the Linux terminal when you’re working on a project.
 The application lets you open and manage multiple terminals.
 When you open a new terminal, VSCode will automatically set the title of the tab to the tool you’re currently using.
 For example, if you’ve logged in to your MySQL database in command line mode on the terminal, VS Code will set the name of the tab to “MySQL”.